 The European Centre for Social Welfare Policy and Research supports the Sustainable Development Goals

-In FORTE project, the Social Employers and EPSU aim to gather evidence and highlight the needs of the social services sector in terms of skills and training, linked to evolving needs of service users and new models of care.
+In the FORTE project, the Social Employers and the European Public Service Union (EPSU) aimed to gather evidence and highlight the needs of the social services sector in terms of skills and training, linked to evolving needs of service users and new models of care.
 In recent years, there has been a shift towards more person-centred social services, in the community and at home.
 Homecare is care and support provided by a care worker for the overall well-being (hygiene, safety, social) of a person in need, in their own home.
 Community-based care can be residential care, day care or care services provided at the home of the person in need of care (home care).
 The distinguishing element of community-based care is that it stresses the inclusion element as opposed to the segregating approach of institutional care.

 Delivering these alternative care models often requires new skills and training needs to those in residential care, and also poses different risks.
 One big factor is how technology and digital solutions can impact the work and workload in these new models of care and the skills needed to manage these digital solutions.

-With this project, the Social Employers and EPSU aim to gather evidence and highlight the needs of the social services sector in the field of skills and training, linked to evolving needs of service users and new models of care.
-The project will also address the need to ensure decent, safe, and healthy working conditions in the sector, to be able to attract and retain the workforce needed to respond to the growing care and support needs of changing societies.
+With this project, the Social Employers and EPSU aimed to gather evidence and highlight the needs of the social services sector in the field of skills and training, linked to evolving needs of service users and new models of care.
+The project also addressed the need to ensure decent, safe, and healthy working conditions in the sector, to be able to attract and retain the workforce needed to respond to the growing care and support needs of changing societies.

 - Desk research/Literature review